mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 ```
 - Continue your work in Visual Studio or other IDE.

-- Builed project, run application and request http://localhost:5000/.
-Your app should be work.
+- Build project, run application and request http://localhost:5000/.
+Your application should be work.

 - To can override the members of the `Cart` class apply the `virtual` keyword to the `AddItem`, `RemoveLine`, `Clear` methods of the `Cart` class